niftynei/droidtalks/drawables/drawables.md

 ImageView
 `setBounds(leftMax, rightMax, topMax, bottomMax)`

-^ For the drawable in an ImageView, if you pass back bounds of -1, it will set the bounds to be the maximum allowed size for the view.
+^ For the drawable in an ImageView, if you pass back dimensions of -1, the imageView will set the bounds to be the total calculated size of the view.

 —